Vermont Law and Graduate School: Academics

 In 2022, the ABA's Section of Legal Education and Admissions to the Bar determined VLGS had failed to significantly comply with Standard 316, which was revised in 2019 to provide that at least 75% of an accredited law school's graduates who took a bar exam must pass one within two years of graduation.
 Graduates in 2019 had a 67.54% bar pass rate.
 However, VLGS had an 82.84% pass rate in 2018, and the school described the 2019 results as an anomaly.
-The ABA determined the school was back in compliance by March of 2023.
+The ABA determined the school was back in compliance by March 2023.